Mission Dolores Neighborhood Historic Context Statement & Survey

 The Mission Dolores Neighborhood Historic Context Statement and Survey has been sponsored by the Mission Dolores Neighborhood Association.
 This effort will document the history, development patterns, and physical features of the district from pre-1776 European settlement through the mid-1960s.

-Initiated by the Mission Dolores Neighborhood Association (MDNA), the Historic Context Statement and Survey has been in development since 2005, beginning with extensive neighborhood outreach to both neighborhood board member and public meetings.
+Initiated by the Mission Dolores Neighborhood Association (MDNA), the Historic Context Statement and Survey has been in development since 2005, beginning with extensive neighborhood outreach at both neighborhood board member and public meetings.
 Find further information about the work of MDNA, including a history of outreach related to this project.
+The Mission Dolores Historic Context Statement & Survey is part of the larger San Francisco Citywide Cultural Resources Survey (SF Survey), currently underway.

 The resulting document will create a set of preservation goals and priorities, identify sites that might qualify for historic designation, provide recommendations for future research, and create a framework for evaluating the significance of properties in this neighborhood.